-I got some great feedback on the The Back to Basics series that ran a few weeks ago.
-We looked at simple, easy, and cost-saving homemaking skills like making bread, jams, and pantry items, starting a garden, and creating simple cards and pillows.
+During our occasional Back to Basics series we’ve looked at simple, easy, and cost-saving homemaking skills like making bread, jams, and pantry items, starting a garden, and creating simple cards and pillows.

 But before showing how to defrost a freezer, I should maybe start with why to defrost.
 Although to be honest, I hate to defrost.
 Really.
 So much so that when our old freezer died a number of years ago I was determined to get a frost-free one so I wouldn’t have to deal with defrosting.